junwha/FastFit/README.md

 $ java -cp target/cse364-project-1.0-SNAPSHOT.jar com.cse364.Main [genre1|genre2|...] [occupation]
 ```

+For multiple input of genres, you can separate the genres with vertical bar |

+(When vertical bar or occupation that has whitespace in it are used, please enclose each argument with double quotes)

 Input genre and occupation are case-insensitive, and the program will ignore any special characters and whitespace.

 Genre :